01 Dec '15

 “No wonder people dismiss this story,” you say.

 Oh, but my drama just gets its Nikes into the starting blocks there.

-The gentle folk at Indonesian Customs in Jakarta took possession of my mailing three weeks ago.
+The gentle folk at Indonesian Customs in Jakarta sequestered my mailing three weeks ago.

 And now they won’t release it to me.